enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 ---
 ## Practice

-Have you ever used SQL before?
-Even if you haven't, it's meant to be readable by a human.

-See if you can get all the information from a table called `items`:
+Which of the queries below will output all the information from the `items` table?

 ???